sammy-kablammy/.config/quick_reference/bash_quick_reference.md

 ctrl + j acts like enter
-ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors
+ctrl + w acts like ctrl + backspace in normal text editors alt + leftarrow or alt + rightarrow act like ctrl + arrows in other text editors echo $? to see the error code of previous program

 # job control
 you already know about ctrl-c to stop a running program.